#1 fund for weathering market ups and downs3

 Scammers pretend to be from real businesses such as banks, travel agents, insurance providers and telco companies and use various excuses around COVID-19 to ask for your personal and financial information, lure you into opening malicious links or attachments, gain remote access to your computer, or seek payment for a fake service or something you did not purchase.

 Scammers take advantage of people in financial hardship due to COVID-19 by attempting to steal superannuation or by offering unnecessary services and charging a fee.
 The majority of these scams start with an unexpected call claiming to be from a superannuation or financial service and use a variety of excuses to request information about your superannuation accounts.

-Scammers try to take advantage of the Australia Government’s early-access to superannuation measures through phishing scams designed to steal your superannuation.
+Scammers tried to take advantage of the Australia Government’s early access to superannuation measures through phishing scams designed to steal your superannuation.

 Scammers create fake online stores claiming to sell products that don’t exist such as cures or vaccinations for COVID-19 as well as products such as face masks.

 If you think you are being targeted by a scam, here’s where to get help.

 The opinions expressed are the ACCC’s alone and do not necessarily reflect the opinions of the QSuper Board.
 No responsibility is taken for the accuracy of any of the information supplied and you should seek advice for your circumstances.

 1. Figures sourced from Australian Competition and Consumer Commission, Scamwatch, Scam Statistics